Hello All,

 My mindset does not include this directional tool.
 Give me a chance to turn the wrong way and I'm likely to, and you can't even say that I got "turned around" in my thinking because I had no directional orientation to begin with.

-is about the cognitive tools people should ideally have, upon completion of high school.
+Mel Levine's article in Educational Leadership, "The Essential Cognitive Backpack," is about the cognitive tools people should ideally have, upon completion of high school.
 Although I don't see the toolset there that I currently would like to install in my brain, there are clearly plenty of others that make up the essential "stuff of education."
 They're what we're all about, as teachers.

 Equip your kids' minds with thinking skills.
 Have them move outwards from there.
 Give them a nudge if they need it, and they probably won't, because when people feel they have the tools, they generally set about to make something.